Back

 Interactive advertising content ensures the audience’s attention

 The major advantage of Playable Ads is that such app advertisements are unusual.
-Most users, sick and tired of aggressive pop-up windows, willingly involve themselves in a simple gameplay.
+Most users, sick and tired of aggressive pop-up windows, willingly involve themselves in simple gameplay.
 Besides, this type of app advertisement shines out for its high involvement level: a user is no longer a viewer but takes part in what is happening on a screen.
-What is more, Playable Ads is the best way to tell a user about a product: people can interact with content instead of waiting until another ad clip is over.
+What is more, Playable Ads are the best way to tell a user about a product: people can interact with content instead of waiting until another ad clip is over.

 However, such commercials are pretty pricey: an advertiser will require custom app development services.
-Such mini-games are usually created from scratch, which significantly boosts an ad campaign price.
+Such mini-games are usually created from scratch which significantly boosts an ad campaign price.

 Let's start integrating ads into your app!